franzvrolijk/react-router-theme/readme.md

 This package provides a useTheme-hook, along with a pre-defined loader and action, to simplify support for themes in server-side-rendered Remix/React Router apps.
 Utility functions for custom loaders and actions are also provided.

-The hook assures that the user's preferred theme is stored in cookies and local storage when set, loaded by the server when rendering server-side, and immediately updated across all tabs and windows when updated.
+The hook assures that the user's preferred theme is stored in cookies and local storage when set, loaded by the server when rendering server-side, and immediately visible across all tabs and windows when updated.

 ### Installation